opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kinesis.md

 # kinesis

-You can use `kinesis` source in Data Prepper to ingest records from one or more [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/).
+You can use the Data Prepper `kinesis` source to ingest records from one or more [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/).

 ## Usage